qiaoguanren/qiaoguanren.github.io/_pages/about.md

 **Working Experience and Education**: I received my Bachelor's degree at the School of Computer Science and Technology, Beijing University of Posts and Telecommunications (BUPT).
 I also finished a research internship at Wangxuan Institute of Computer Technology, Peking University, advised by Prof <a href='https://www.icst.pku.edu.cn/szwdclyjs/kydw/ggcy/1288883.htm'>Xiaoqing Lyu</a> (2022).

 **Research Interests**: Reinforcement Learning and the related topics, including: <br />
-        ● Inverse Constrained Reinforcement Learning<br />
-        ● Multi-agent Reinforcement Learning<br />
         ● Safe Reinforcement Learning<br />
+        ● Embodied AI (humanoid sim2real)<br />
-        ● Applications of AI agent, Graph Neural Network, and Autonomous Driving<br />
+        ● Multi-agent decision on Autonomous Driving<br />

-Welcome to communicate and follow!
+Welcome to communicate and cite!

 <span class='anchor' id='-xl'></span>

 # 🔥 News

-● 2024.10: My poster has been accepted by the RLChina Conference 2024.<br />
+● 2024.10: My poster of TrafficGamer has been accepted by the RLChina Conference 2024.<br />
 ● 2024.07: one paper accepted by ECCV 2024.<br />

 <span class='anchor' id='-lwzl'></span>